-The original AR-15 rifle is part of American history.
+The AR-15 rifle is part of American history.
 It is a unique design created here in the U.S.A.
-The AR-15 could be compared to the American Longrifles of the 1700’s and the lever action rifles of the 1800’s.
+The AR-15 could be compared to the American Long Rifles of the 1700’s and the lever action rifles of the 1800’s.
 Both of which were also unique American designs and the most advanced rifles of the day.
-I feel sure that the AR-15 is today's modern sporting rifle with its many variations from the original Colt Model 601 military rifle.
+The AR-15 is today's modern sporting rifle with its many variations from the original Colt Model 601 military rifle.

 I first became interested in these rifles when I shot a Colt AR-15 A1 Sporter Model R6000 SP1.
 That was the first civilian version of the rifle to be sold.
 These models were first released in January of 1964.
 AR-15 rifles are nothing new, they have been sold now for over fifty-seven years.
 That may surprise some of you that are not familiar with the history of this rifle.
 If you are one of those that think the "AR" stands for "assault rifle", please do some reading and educate yourself about this rifle.
 Like most firearms, the AR-15 has a very interesting history.
 I first bought a new Colt AR-15 A2 Sporter II Model R6500.
 Not long after that I built my first AR-15.
 It was a carbine style rifle with a 16-inch barrel and collapsible stock.
 There were not many choices for parts and accessories back then but it turned out to be a good rifle.